Sabrina4455/Sabrina4455Tutorial/page1.md

-# What Are Vector Images?
+# What are vector images?
 Vector images are digital shapes made of lines and curves (paths) to create an image based on a mathematical equation.

 **Here is the link to learn more about vector images :**

 [Vector Images](https://youtu.be/ovZxjAtGDFo)

-# What Are Vector Images Used For?
+# What are vector images used for?

 Vector images are used by businesses primarily for advertising and marketing purposes.
 Since they can be scaled to any size and remain at a high quality resolution, vector images are great for logos, websites, apps, animation, merchandise, and fonts.
 It is ideal for both printing and web images.